Dan J. Harkey

 Municipalities may be known by similar names, such as the County Recorder’s office, County Registrar’s office, or Bureau of Conveyances.
 These entities are responsible for maintaining public records of property transactions and ensuring their transparency and accountability.

-You should be able to help you navigate property transactions by understanding that the recording clouds a property's title and must be dealt with as part of pending transactions.
-This knowledge is crucial and gives you the upper hand in property transactions.
+You should be able to help navigate property transactions by understanding that recording clouds a property’s title and must be addressed as part of pending transactions.
+This knowledge is crucial and gives you a competitive edge in property transactions.

 Article:

 Dozens of instruments may be recorded for various purposes, such as deeds, mortgages, liens, and easements.
 Each of these documents plays a unique and significant role in property transactions.
-The similarity, however, is that the recording is a method of providing public notice that by recording, the instrument becomes a cloud on the title.
+The similarity, however, is that the record serves as a method of providing public notice, whereby the instrument becomes a cloud on the title through the recording.

 https://www.placer.ca.gov/8282/Definitions-of-Commonly-Recorded-Documens